 Road conditions in Fethiye can vary from a sealed road surface to gravel and unsealed roads.
-Most of roads in Fethiye and nearby areas as well as most roads in Turkey are sealed and of good condition.
+Most of roads in Fethiye and nearby areas as well as most Turkish roads are sealed and of good condition.
 You should also avoid speeding on unsealed roads to avoid dangerous hazards like holes, soft road edges and changing road surfaces.

 Watch out for wildlife and livestock

 Watch out for wildlife on the road such as wild boars in rural areas and mountains.
 Livestock such as cattles, cats, dogs, chicken, goats may also graze on the side of an unfenced road in the countryside.
 You should always be travelling at a safe speed, so if an animal crosses in front of you, you can further reduce your speed.
 Do not attempt to swerve your car violently or you can roll off the road.